 These Bylaws facilitate the business of the Faculty Senate of Nevada State College (NSHE Code Title 2, Chapter 1, Section 1.4.7 – 1.4.8).
 They establish the basis upon which effective participation and deliberation shall take place in formulating, evaluating, and recommending policy by which the College shall be governed.

-The Faculty Senate Bylaws provide the guidelines necessary for the Faculty Senate to express the faculty’s position on matters of academic concern and faculty rights.
-It also serves to facilitate coordination and cooperation between and among the several parts of the college organization.
+The Faculty Senate Bylaws provide the guidelines necessary for the Faculty Senate of Nevada State College (hereafter referred to as the Senate) to express the faculty’s position on matters of academic concern and faculty rights.
+It also facilitates coordination and cooperation between and among the various units of the College.

 1.3 The Bylaws of the Senate shall be in accord at all times with the provisions of the NSC Bylaws and the NSHE Code.